 Studies show that OA publications are cited more than non-OA publications (Swan, 2010; Wagner, 2014; Wang, 2015).
 In addition, making your works OA helps people from the industry, e.g. practitioners, policy-makers, to see your works without the subscription barrier.

 In terms of Gold OA route, OA journals which publish electronically, can minimize the delay in bundling manuscripts into issues.
-Also, OA journals especially fully OA journals rather than those converted from conventional journals publish considerably more quickly than conventional journals.
+Also, publishing in OA journals (especially pure OA journals) is considerably faster than publishing in traditional subscription-based journals.
 (Björk, 2013)

 OA ensures project members from different universities and countries all have access to the same research outputs.